ProsteMato/pig-latin-translator/readme.md

 Testing of translation
 ----------------------

-You can test it in browser in localhost.
+You can test it in browser on localhost.

 Or u can just send http request to localhost at /homepage/translation URL with 2 parameters value and dialect.